-Frank didn’t live long after the completion of Henderson Castle, but guests have reported seeing, hearing, and feeling unexplainable phenomena.
+Frank didn’t live long after the completion of Henderson Castle, but guests have reported seeing objects moving, and hearing and feeling unexplainable phenomena.

 Don’t worry, though, far unlike the demonic hauntings in horror flicks, these spirits have a friendly demeanor and seem to be caretakers of the haunted house.